dagster-io/dagster/examples/experimental/dagster-airlift/examples/tutorial-example/README.md

     migrated: False
 ```

-Important: It may take up to 30 seconds for the migration status in the Airflow UI to reflect this change.
+**Important**: It may take up to 30 seconds for the migration status in the Airflow UI to reflect this change.
 You must subsequently reload the definitions in Dagster via the UI or by restarting `dagster dev`.

 You can now run the `rebuild_customers_list` DAG in Airflow, and the `build_dbt_models` task will be executed in a Dagster run: